What is Virgin Hyperloop One?

 Virgin Hyperloop One is more efficient than high-speed modes of transportation.
-High-speed rail and maglev trains require power along the entire track, Virgin Hyperloop One only requires energy to a portion of the track.
+High-speed rail and traditional maglev trains require power along the entire track, Virgin Hyperloop One only requires energy to a portion of the track.
 Specific energy use will be dependent upon system requirements and the terrain.

 Our hyperloop system exists in a low-pressure environment, not a complete vacuum.
 When XP-1 moves in the tube, the pressure rises and drops, and air flow accelerates and decelerates around it.
 The shape of the pod (the aerodynamic shell or aero-shell) has been optimized to accommodate aerodynamic loads while adhering to strict constraints.

 We designed and numerically simulated the aero-shell using Computer Assisted Design (CAD) and Computational Fluid Dynamics (CFD).
 We then manufactured it, integrated it onto our levitating chassis, added sensors and instruments, and went to the desert to test and experimentally validate our analytical and numerical results.
 By doing so, we gathered invaluable data that informed our design decisions and pushed the envelope of the numerical and experimental tools at our disposal to areas that had never been investigated before.

 Is hyperloop safe?